FirelyTeam/firely-docs-firely-server/features_and_tools/restful_api.rst

 #.
 It is not possible to bring a resource that has earlier been deleted back to life with a conditional update while providing the logical id of the resource in the request payload.
 This operation will result in an ``HTTP 409 Conflict`` error.
 As a workaround, it is possible to create a new resource (with a new logical id) by omitting the ``id`` field in the payload.
 #.
 Parameter ``_pretty`` is not yet supported.
 #.
-XML Patch and JSON Patch are not supported.
+XML Patch and JSON Patch, as well as version-read and conditional variations of FHIR Patch are not yet supported.

 .. _restful_versioning: